nairutyaiitp/MCP-Server/readme2.md

 - **LangChain Expression Language (LCEL)**: Code-based but clear workflow definition
 - **CrewAI Studio**: Visual interface for multi-agent teams

-## Contributing

-We welcome contributions!
-Here's how you can help:

-1. 🐛 **Report bugs** by opening an issue
-2. 💡 **Suggest features** or improvements
-3. 📝 **Improve documentation**
-4. 🔧 **Submit pull requests** with code improvements

-### Contribution Guidelines
-- Keep explanations beginner-friendly
-- Include code examples for new concepts
-- Test all code before submitting
-- Update documentation as needed

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

-- Inspired by the need for better AI agent coordination
-- Thanks to the open-source AI community
-- Built with love for AI beginners 💚

 ---